OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 ### Prerequisites

+> If you already ran Teams Toolkit’s “**provision**” command, you can skip prerequisites 1 and 2.

 1. Prepare Teams app needed resources.

     Prepare the resources needed for your app's manifest (teams app id, bot id, etc).
-You can leverage Teams Toolkit’s “**provision**” command to create these resources.
 2. Prepare and config Azure resources.

-    You can also leverage Teams Toolkit’s “**provision**” command to create the needed Azure resources, or you can manually prepare these resources by looking into biceps files under infra/ folder.
+    You can manually prepare these resources by looking into biceps files under infra/ folder.

 3. Prepare service principal.